Do you wear garden gloves when doing some yard work? Face it… working in a garden involves working with rocks, dust, dirt and thorny plants.

 - Cloth for wiping dirt, sweat or debris from face

-- Fingers filled with gel to prevent blisters on fingers.
+- Fingers and fingertips filled with gel to prevent blisters on fingers.

 How To Buy Gloves For Gardening